 Countable or Uncountable Compound Nouns

-Education and food are both uncountable nouns, so we use fast food or further education as a singular compound noun.
+Here, education and food are both uncountable nouns, so we use fast food or higher education as a singular compound noun.

 Plural Compound Nouns

-the most significant word is 'sister' therefore we add 's' to that word.
+Here, the most significant word is 'sister,' therefore we add 's' to that word.

 Here, both words are actually significant, so we pluralize both of them.

 Although compound nouns are made up of two or more words and may resemble a noun phrase, the two are actually

 In contrast, noun phrases are typically composed of a modifier and a noun, which can be directly modified by an adverb.